-For personal assistance with your municipal income tax returns, visit the Income Tax Department in room 115 on the first floor of the Findlay Municipal Building located at 318 Dorney Plaza.
+For free assistance with your Findlay, Arlington, Mount Cory, Vanlue, Carey, or Mount Blanchard income tax returns, visit the Income Tax Department in room 115 on the first floor of the Findlay Municipal Building located at 318 Dorney Plaza.

 To expedite your visit and as a courtesy to your fellow patrons, please provide copy 1 or copy 2 of each of your W-2 Wage and Tax Statements, and copies of page 1, page 2, and if applicable, Schedule 1 of your Federal 1040 that our office can keep.

 In Ohio, an individual’s first obligation is to the city or village where he or she works, earns taxable income, conducts business, or owns rental properties.
 The individual’s next obligation is to the city or village where he or she is domiciled.
-The community of residence, by local ordinance, may then allow a credit for some or all of the tax that is paid to the community where the income is earned.
+The community of residence, by local ordinance, may then allow a credit for some or all of the tax that is paid to the communities where the income is earned.
 Findlay, Mount Cory, Vanlue, and Mount Blanchard do not offer a credit.
 Arlington and Carey offer a credit of the amount of tax paid to the community where the income is earned, not to exceed one percent.